kohkimakimoto/BackgroundProcess/README.md

 <a href="http://f.hatena.ne.jp/kohkimakimoto/20130812192611"><img src="http://img.f.hatena.ne.jp/images/fotolife/k/kohkimakimoto/20130812/20130812192611.png" alt="20130812192611"></a>

+BackgroundProcess is simple.
+So it dosen't need any specific datastores such as RDBMS.
+And dosen't use somthing like a queue and daemon process.

 When BackgroundProcess runs a process on the backgournd, It creates two special files.
 One of them is **Executable PHP file**.
 Anothe one is **Json Meta data file**.